 The result: your team receives complete, organized client profiles the moment a call ends.
 No sticky notes.
 No callbacks for missing details.
 No leads going cold while waiting for a form to be filled out.

-Every service business needs intake forms.
 The difference is no longer whether you use them, but how you collect intake information.

+Paper forms lose accuracy.
+Digital forms lose momentum.
 Both rely on either staff availability or follow-up actions that many callers never complete.

 Conversational AI intake changes that dynamic by capturing complete, structured information during the first phone call, when callers are most engaged and willing to answer questions.
 Instead of chasing missing details, your team starts every job, appointment, or consultation with the context they need to act immediately.

-For phone-first service businesses, this isn’t a small workflow improvement.
-It’s a shift from reactive follow-ups to proactive execution — fewer callbacks, faster response times, and more leads converted on the first interaction.
+For phone-first service businesses, this isn't a small workflow improvement.
+It's a shift from reactive follow-ups to proactive execution: fewer callbacks, faster response times, and more leads converted on the first interaction.

 If your intake process still depends on clipboards, emailed forms, or manual note-taking, the bottleneck isn't your team.
 It's the system.